CouncilofLorien/counciloflorien.github.io/docs/cards/G/great-troll.md

 > Warrior Ally
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Balrog-specific._ ***Playable at a non-Darkhaven Under-deeps site and only by The Balrog.*** _Troll._ Even if it is tapped or wounded, you may assign a strike to this ally as though it were untapped.
+> > _Balrog specific._ ***Playable at a non-Darkhaven Under-deeps site and only by The Balrog.*** _Troll._ Even if it is tapped or wounded, you may assign a strike to this ally as though it were untapped.
 > >
 > > {: .fs-3 }
 > > _“Two great trolls appeared: they bore great slabs of stone, and flung them down to serve as gangways over the fire."_ ***---&#65279;LotRII***